t0pth4t/iwishiknewbefore/source/_posts/Authentication.md

 # Single Sign On

-- Single Point of Access is not the smae as a Signle Point of Failure
+- Single Point of Access is not the same as a Single Point of Failure
 - Significant return on investment
   - reduce the strait on local it resources
 - Enhance user satisfaction